muraliadithya/vdp/README.md

 ```
 4. Download the `data.zip` data bundle merge this with the contents of `vdp-tool-chain/data`.
 5. The data.zip file contains all the extra datafiles/configs/pretrained_models needed to replicate our results.
 6. Setup darknet for getting bounding boxes from YOLOv4.
-Running `$ make clean && make` in `./darknet` should suffice.
+Running `$ make clean && make` OR `$ ./build.sh` in `natscene_inference/darknet` should suffice.
 I suggest reading the readme in the darknet directory for setting up a particular GPU.

 ## Running a CLEVR puzzle.